 understood") and set the Subcode to zero.
 In the latter case, the

-SFF MAY include an Errored TLVs TLV (Section 5.4.1) that, as sub-
+SFF MAY include an “Errored TLVs” TLV (Section 5.4.1) that, as sub-

-TLVs, contains only the misunderstood TLVs.
+TLVs, contains only the TLVs that it was unable to parse/process.
 The header field's

-Sender's Handle, Sequence Number are not examined but are included in
+Sender's Handle and Sequence Number are not examined but are included in

-the SFC Echo Reply message.
+the NSH Echo Reply message.
 If the sanity check of the received Echo

 Request succeeded, then the SFF at the end of the SFP MUST set the